AstroNvim/docs/docs/configuration/plugin_defaults.md

 title: Default Plugin Configurations
 ---

-This page documents the default options that are set by AstroVim for each individual plugin.
+This page documents the default options that are set by AstroNvim for each individual plugin.
 All of these options would go in the `plugins` table in the `user/init.lua` configuration file.

 ## Autopairs